How to read a Nutrition Facts label

 The purpose of nutrition labeling is to provide basic information to help guide consumers in making healthy choices.
 First implemented in 1913, they provide facts that impact common health concerns such as obesity, high blood pressure and diabetes.
 In order for a consumer to make the most use out of Nutrition Fact Labels, an individual needs to know their own requirement which is based on gender, age, weight, and health.
 Here we provide you with a quick guide as to how to read Nutrition Fact Labels properly.

-Determining whether a food is healthy for you goes far beyond the Nutrition Facts Label.
+Determining whether a food is healthy for you goes far beyond the Nutrition Facts Label (Click here for more information on ingredients).
 It is important that we also know how to read the ingredients list.
 Most processed foods contain a vast number of fillers, preservatives, non-food chemicals, flavouring and colouring agents.
 These chemicals may be harmful for our health and are generally not advised, and consumption should be kept at a minimum.

 Start with the Serving Size